-Looking at the drastic damage we’ve inflicted on our planet probably makes you want to work on a rewarding job towards conservation and sustainability.
-This is most important if you want to make an impact and preserve our natural resources.
+Looking at the drastic damage we’ve inflicted on our planet probably makes you want to work in a rewarding job related to conservation and sustainability.
+This is most important if you want to impact and preserve our natural resources.

 I know what you’re thinking.
 How can you build a career that lets you work outdoor jobs that pay well?
-Believe it or not, there are great outdoor jobs out there that can pay anywhere from $60,000-$105,000 per year.
+Believe it or not, great outdoor jobs can pay anywhere from $60,000-$105,000 per year.

 If the prospect of taking up outdoor careers entices you, but you’re confused about which occupation to take up, I’ve got you covered.

-Here’s my comprehensive outdoor jobs list with all their necessary details.
-This way, you can choose one that catches your interest and start working for it right away.
+Here’s my comprehensive outdoor jobs list with all the necessary details.
+You can choose one that interests you and start working for it right away.

 Best-Of by Category